orangebeard-io/Ranorex-Logger/README.md

  * Add your dll as a reference in your Ranorex Solution
  * Reference it in Program.cs `using RanorexOrangebeardListener;`
+ * Add ReportPortal.Client and ReportPortal.Shared dependencies from NuGet (both 3.0.0 version) to your project - Yes, this Logger will also work with ReportPortal!
  * Attach the logger to your Ranorex report (environment vars can of course be set up elsewhere):
 ```cs
     Environment.SetEnvironmentVariable("orangebeard.endpoint", "https://your-instance.orangebeard.app");